 The Contractor shall attempt to pump the hole dry using an appropriate sump arrangement and clean the pile base to allow full assessment.
-If the pile cannot be pumped dry this shall constitute a Nonconformance.
-Nonconformance

-While the criterion for concreting a pile is an inflow rate which causes a rise in water level of less than 12 mm/minute to facilitate inspections, much greater rates of inflow can be tolerated.
+While one criterion for concreting a pile is an inflow rate which causes a rise in water level of less than 12 mm / minute to facilitate inspections much greater rates of inflow can be tolerated.
 It would be expected that the Contractor would have adequate pumping equipment to remove water at these higher flow rates.